Shaivpidadi/Minesweeper-AI-Game/README.md

-# 🚀 Minesweeper AI Trainer
+# 🚀 Minesweeper AI Game

 A **self-learning AI-powered Minesweeper-style game** where the AI **predicts the next move** based on past **user moves**.
 Built using **React, TensorFlow.js, and IndexedDB** for a continuous learning experience.